hireatlas/blog/articles/building-a-ci-cd-pipeline-for-your-expo-app-using-eas.md

 - [The full documentation for the `eas.json` file](https://docs.expo.dev/eas/json/#eas-build)
 - [Managing environment variables in Expo](https://docs.expo.dev/guides/environment-variables/)

+{% call-to-action
+title="Looking for help with your Expo app?"
+/%}

 ### Your first build

 In this step we will use EAS to actually build a working development version of our app which can be installed into a